-As of March 31, 2016, holders had converted a total of \$39.4 million principal amount of 8.00% Notes Issued in 2013, resulting in the issuance of approximately 72.1 million shares of voting common stock.
-There were no conversions during the three month period ended March 31, 2016.
-During the three month period ended March 31, 2015, holders converted a total of \$0.2 million principal amount of 8.00% Notes Issued in 2013, resulting in the issuance of approximately 0.5 million shares of voting common stock and recognition of a loss on extinguishment of debt of \$0.1 million.
+As of September 30, 2016, holders had converted a total of \$39.4 million principal amount of the 2013 8.00% Notes, resulting in the issuance of approximately 72.1 million shares of voting common stock.
+There were no conversions during the three and nine-month periods ended September 30, 2016.
+There were no conversions during the three-month period ended September 30, 2015.
+During the nine-month period ended September 30, 2015, holders converted a total of \$6.5 million principal amount of the 2013 8.00% Notes, resulting in the issuance of approximately 10.9 million shares of voting common stock, and recognition of a loss on extinguishment of debt of \$2.3 million.

-Holders who convert 8.00% Notes Issued in 2013 receive conversion shares over a 40-consecutive trading day settlement period.
+Holders who convert 2013 8.00% Notes receive conversion shares over a 40-consecutive trading day settlement period.
 Accordingly, the portion of converted debt is extinguished on an incremental basis over the 40-day settlement period, reducing the Company's outstanding debt balance.
-As of March 31, 2016, no conversions had been initiated but not yet fully settled.
+As of September 30, 2016, no conversions had been initiated but not yet fully settled.

-The Company evaluated the various embedded derivatives within the Indenture for the 8.00% Notes Issued in 2013.
-The Company determined that the conversion option and the contingent put feature within the Indenture required bifurcation from the 8.00% Notes Issued in 2013.
-The Company did not deem the conversion option and the contingent put feature to be clearly and closely related to the 8.00% Notes Issued in 2013 and separately accounted for them as a standalone derivative.
-The Company recorded this compound embedded derivative liability as a non-current liability on its condensed consolidated balance sheets with a corresponding debt discount which is netted against the face value of the 8.00% Notes Issued in 2013.
+The Company evaluated the various embedded derivatives within the Indenture for the 2013 8.00% Notes.
+The Company determined that the conversion option and the contingent put feature within the Indenture required bifurcation from the 2013 8.00% Notes.
+The Company did not deem the conversion option and the contingent put feature to be clearly and closely related to the 2013 8.00% Notes and separately accounted for them as a standalone derivative.
+The Company recorded this compound embedded derivative liability as a non-current liability on its condensed consolidated balance sheets with a corresponding debt discount which is netted against the face value of the 2013 8.00% Notes.

-The Company is accreting the debt discount associated with the compound embedded derivative liability to interest expense through the first put date of the 8.00% Notes Issued in 2013 (April 1, 2018) using an effective interest rate method.
+The Company is accreting the debt discount associated with the compound embedded derivative liability to interest expense through the first put date of the 2013 8.00% Notes (April 1, 2018) using an effective interest rate method.
 The Company is marking to market the fair value of the compound embedded derivative liability at the end of each reporting period, with any changes in value reported in the condensed consolidated statements of operations.
 The Company determines the fair value of the compound embedded derivative using a blend of a Monte Carlo simulation model and market prices.